apereo/cas/docs/cas-server-documentation/integration/Delegate-Authentication.md

 ```

 <div class="alert alert-info"><strong>Remember</strong><p>Delegated authentication always assumes the originator of the authentication request is a CAS client; an
 application that understands CAS protocol and can validate a service ticket.
-Clients that use other protocols (SAML2, OAuth, etc) with CAS cannot today take advantage of delegated authentication scenarios though support for this behavior may be worked out in future releases.</p></div>
+Clients that use other protocols (SAML2, OAuth, etc) with CAS cannot today take advantage of delegated authentication scenarios.
+Support for this behavior may be worked out in future releases.</p></div>

 ## Register Providers